 Destiny 2: The Witch Queen is the game at its best, easily making it one of the best FPS games to play right now.
 Make sure to check out our guide to buying Destiny 2, for everything you need to know about jumping into The Witch Queen.

-Deathloop offers an engaging blend of shooting and stealth in one endlessly looping day.
+Deathloop developer Arkane is known for immersive games – games that have you unpick the environment to find the best way forward, often stealthily.
+Deathloop goes a step further, by adding a time loop into the mix.
 You play as Colt, who wakes up on Blackreef island and finds himself stuck in a time loop.
-To break the loop, Colt must kill eight 'Visionaries' in the same day before midnight.
+To break the loop, Colt must kill eight 'Visionaries' on the same day before midnight.
 While that may sound like a straightforward task, it's far from it – and that's where the fun begins.

 It's up to you to find new information, weapons, and abilities to help you with your murderous task, making Deathloop a mix between a detective game and a first-person shooter – with some stealth thrown in.
 The gunplay feels immersive and fun, making for an FPS that may not necessarily be for everyone, but certainly offers something a bit different.
 Check out our full Deathloop review for more.